oehf/ipf-docs/_pages/development.md

 ## Building

 IPF requires Java 8 for both compile time and runtime.
-IPF does not yet support Java 9+.
+IPF does not yet support Java 9+, this is aimed for with IPF 4.0.

-IPF builds using Maven 3.5.x.
+IPF builds using Maven 3.6.0.
 IPF is available at [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.

 Before building, adjust the `MAVEN_OPTS` environment variable to assign Maven more heap space.